AnCaste/LIPIC/README.md

 the difference between the measured M+0 peak *m/z* and its theoretical value.

-Tipically, `dmz` values are initially unknown.
+Typically, `dmz` values are initially unknown.
 In this case, the user should refer to the `Lipic_It` function. `Lipic_It` can calculate an estimate of `dmz` for each M+0 peak using a recursive approach.
 When convergence is reached, the `dmz` referred to the last iteration are